Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: MIMIC-III ICU Benchmarks Experiment Details

-MIMIC-III \cite{johnson2016mimic} is a large, open, electronic health record (EHR) database covering a diverse group of critical care patients at a medical center from 2001–2012.
+MIMIC-III \cite{johnson2016mimic} includes records for a diverse group of critical care patients at a medical center from 2001–2012.
 Our experimental design follows a progression of research on MIMIC-III.
 Wang et al. \cite{wang2020mimic} create benchmarks of needed healthcare predictive tasks from the MIMIC-III dataset, downloadable (from MIMIC-III v1.4, as \texttt{all_hourly_data.h5}) with the codebase \cite{mimic-extract}.
 We use the binary prediction task benchmarks ICU Mortality and ICU Length of Stay ($>$ 3 days) from Wang et al.'s pipeline.
 These tasks differ only in target and share the feature set consisting of 104 measurement means per hour over a 24 hour period for 21,877 patients.
-Mortality is extremely imbalanced (07.4\%/92.6\%), while Length of Stay is balanced (47.1\%/52.9\%).
+Mortality is very imbalanced (07.4\%/92.6\%), while Length of Stay is balanced (47.1\%/52.9\%).
 We employ standardization ($z-$score normalization) for each feature, and it is applied independently per train/dev/test partition to prevent privacy issues.

 As an example use of the ICU Mortality and Length of Stay benchmarks, Wang et al. also present results of non-private LR and GRU-D \cite{che2018recurrent} models.
 Che et al. \cite{che2018recurrent} introduce the Gated Recurrent Unit with Decay (GRU-D) model, a deep neural network for time series learning tasks.
 GRU-D interpolates between the last seen value and the global mean so censored (missing) data does not need to be imputed in advance.
 Additionally, the hidden units of the GRU are decayed to zero with learned decay per component, which allows features that should have short influence (e.g., heart rate) vs. long influence (e.g., dosage/treatment) to have learned rate of diminishing value.
 Wang et al. provide non-private results for LR and GRU-D models on these two tasks as well as implementations.